Shahi Paneer

 1 cup Paneer (cubed)

-Soak almonds in warm water for 15 minutes and then peel the skin off.
-Grind it with yogurt to make a thick sauce and keep aside.
+1. Soak almonds / cashews in warm water for 15 minutes and then peel the skin off.
+Grind it with yogurt to make a thick sauce and keep it aside.

-Paneer cubes can be either shallow fried in little ghee but its optional, you can also add them directly to the gravy.
+2. Paneer cubes can be either shallow fried in little ghee but its optional, you can also add them directly to the gravy.
+If fried then soak them in warm water until use.

-Heat 2 tbsp oil in a pan and fry the onions till golden.
+3. Heat 2 tablespoons oil in a pan and fry the onions till golden.
 Add chopped tomatoes and cook for another 5 minutes and switch off.

-Now heat the remaining 2 tbsp oil, splutter cumin seeds and add the ground paste along with turmeric, kashmiri chili powder and coriander powder.
+5. Now heat the remaining 2 tablespoons oil, splutter cumin seeds and add the ground paste along with turmeric, kashmiri chili powder and coriander powder.
 Fry everything over medium flame for 10 minutes.
 The oil should separate by this time and its all ready for the next step.

-Add the yogurt almond sauce to this and cook for another 5 minutes.
+6. Add the yogurt almond sauce to this and simmer for 5 minutes over low flame.

 Notes